-One of three cardinal questions that guide PACE’s strategic focus and collective orientation in the field of philanthropy is this one:
+One of three cardinal questions that guided PACE’s strategic focus and collective orientation in the field of philanthropy from 2017-2019 was this one:

 How can philanthropy create spaces for people to come together around complex and divisive issues?

 At PACE, we have always believed in the power, potential, and responsibility of people to come together to discuss, address, and solve the problems they see around them.
 This is why part of our shared belief statement is that “the office of citizen should be treated as central to how democracy functions.”
 We believe that democracy will be stronger when all people are informed and engaged in the process of creating it, yet the seeming intractability of the divisions in our society present a challenge and an opportunity for PACE, whose members come together in a shared commitment to robust and inclusive civic engagement in service of a healthy democracy.
 In 2017, PACE began a multi-year process of exploring the work of our field in service of this question.

 Implicit in our core question was the need to “bridge divides” and “come together across lines of difference,” but the idea of coming together felt nearly impossible, much less working together toward something.
 We knew from the start that this was a big, complex question—one that was increasingly important, could not be avoided, and was ripe for PACE to help explore.

 PACE has administered a couple projects with different angles into this question.

 PACE’s Language Project is a research effort to better understand the perceptions of words and phrases our field uses to describe civic engagement and democracy work.

 Language can be a challenge for many reasons, including that people’s varied individual interpretations of the meanings of words and phrases can contribute to misunderstanding or signaling that can actually make divisions worse.
 So this project explored what words like “civic engagement,” “activism,” and “patriotism,” actually mean to most Americans.